sdilts/restartable-c-exceptions/README.md

 like VLAs will cause undefined behavior and memory leaks.

 ## Usage
-A complete description of each function and macro is available in `include/exceptions.h` file.
+A complete description of each function and macro is available in the `include/exceptions.h` file.

 ### Non local exits